Healthdirect Free Australian health advice you can count on.

 Prescription medicines and driving laws

-If you take medicines for diabetes, you should always check your blood glucose level before driving to make sure it's not too low — it should be 5mmol/L or more.
+If you take medicines for diabetes — especially insulin and some oral medicines — you should check your blood glucose level before driving to make sure it's not too low.
+Your blood glucose level should be 5mmol/L or more.

 Resources and support

 State and territory governments are in charge of road rules and road safety.
-You can find specific information for your state or territory at:
+You can find more information for your state or territory at:

 Learn more here about the development and quality assurance of healthdirect content.